Grsaiago/k8rs/README.md

-# K8rs: A study k8s operator in pure rust 🦀🦀
+# K8rs: A study k8s operator in rust 🦀🦀

 This operator listens for all cluster events, filters events concerning pods, logs these events, and stores metrics that are then exported to Prometheus by